martinchernyavskiy/Notes/CS/CS540/Natural Language Processing.md

 	- For this we use logs and add instead of multiplying
 - For n-grams with zero probability
 	- We solve by using smoothing, adding 1 to the numerator and V (number of words in vocabulary) to denominator
+	- This ensures the probability adds up to 1

 ## Language Model Evaluation
+?
+- We train/test on separate data & measure metrics
+	- Metrics include:
+		- Extrinsic Evaluation
+		- Perplexity